Sunshine's Secondary ESL Studio

 If you’d like a ready-to-use set, I created a Teen Talk ESL Conversation Cards Mega Bundle with 320 prompts designed specifically for secondary ESL students at levels A1–B2.

-These are the same prompts I use in my own classroom for warm-ups, pair work, speaking practice, and quick daily discussions.
+These are the same prompts I use in my own classroom for warm-ups, pair work, speaking practice, fast finishers, and quick daily discussions.

 You can explore the full Teen Talk ESL Conversation Cards Mega Bundle on TPT, or start with the FREE sample set of ESL conversation cards for teens to see how the prompts work in your classroom.